 If a personal emergency occurs, staff, volunteer helpers and visitors are requested to use the setting's phone.

-During group outings, the manger or deputy will have access to the group's mobile phone.
+During group outings, the manger or deputy will have access to their mobile phone for emergency purposes but will not capture any images of children using the device.